 When Victorian-era New Englander Magnus Blackwell loses the girl of his dreams to his friend, he becomes hell-bent on getting revenge.
 A subsequent trip to New Orleans brings Magnus face-to-face with such real-life figures as Oscar Wilde, and he becomes immersed in a world of depravity and dark magic.
 Armed with the power of voodoo, Magnus sets out to win back his stolen love.

-One hundred fifty years after the death of Magnus Blackwell, a young couple, Lexie and Will, are determined to restore Altmover Manor, Magnus’ home, to its former glory.
+Over a century after the death of Magnus Blackwell, a young couple, Lexie and Will, are determined to restore Altmover Manor, Magnus’ home, to its former glory.
 Magnus’ spirit, however, remains bound to the manor, and he has sinister plans for the new tenants.
 As Magnus’ dark past begins to come to light, Lexie finds herself drawn into a terrifying world of voodoo and curses.

 Commonly acknowledged as essential inspiration for Bram Stoker, Le Fanu’s Carmilla predates Dracula by 25 years.
 This chilling novella tells the story of a girl named Laura, living alone with her father in a remote part of Austria.
 Desperate for companionship, Laura is initially thrilled when a carriage accident brings a young woman, Carmilla, to her door.
 Carmilla, though, is not what she seems, and the terror builds as Laura begins to learn more about her new friend’s sinister secret.

 The Complete Short Stories

 These short stories from the Master of Horror, Edgar Allan Poe, will terrify you over and over again with each new read.
 From “Ligeia,” a tale of one man’s horrifyingly ill-fated romance to famed “The Tell-Tale Heart,” in which a murderer is driven mad by guilt, Poe’s works are quintessential to any gothic horror collection.